-- 11.21 Undertake research/studies as required under the Aboriginal Cultural Heritage Act 2003 and, if required, develop a Cultural Heritage Management Plan in accordance with the requirements of Part 7 of the Act. - 11.22 For non-Indigenous historical heritage, undertake a study of, and describe, the known and potential historical cultural and landscape heritage values of the area potentially affected by the project.
+- 11.27.
+Undertake research/studies as required under the Aboriginal Cultural Heritage Act 2003 (ACH Act) and develop a Cultural Heritage Management Plan in accordance with the requirements of Part 7 of the ACH Act. - 11.28.
+For non-Indigenous historical heritage, including South Sea Islander sites, undertake a study of, and describe, the known and potential historical cultural and landscape heritage values of the area potentially affected by the project.
 Any such study should be conducted by an appropriately qualified cultural heritage practitioner.
 Provide strategies to mitigate and manage any negative impacts on non-Indigenous cultural heritage values and enhance any positive impacts.